inonehp/inonehp/README.md

 # About:

 👋 Hello.
 🌱 I’m currently learning JavaScript and learn how to use GitHub.
-📜 `console.table(varName);`
 ⚡ Fun fact: in Internet only about 200 million active websites of the 1.13 billion ([source: www.forbes.com](https://www.forbes.com/advisor/business/software/website-statistics/)).

 ---